Take a common sense approach to infections

 In fact, researchers, governments, doctors and hospital staff are pouring countless resources to combat the rise in drug-resistant bacteria.
 Recognizing that such research is important, we must also acknowledge that a new paradigm for treating infections is timely and necessary.

 An integrated approach that sees medical doctors (MDs) and naturopathic doctors (NDs) working side-by-side to treat infections is paramount.
 On a patient-by-patient basis, the need for antibiotics (or antivirals) should be assessed.
-Treatments should include some or all of the following: 1) nutritional suggestions; 2) the use of specific vitamins or minerals in medicinal doses; and 3) individualized herbal or homeopathic combinations.
+Treatments should include some or all of the following: 1) nutritional suggestions; 2) the use of specific vitamins or minerals in medicinal doses; and 3) individualized herbal combinations.
 Such an approach will not only address the underlying infection, but will also keep the body strong at the same time.

 Most importantly, prevention should be at the forefront of this new approach.
 Whether you’ve just had an infection or find yourself with recurring infections, an understanding of the cause(s) is perhaps the most important action you can take for your health.